giantpanda-imap/tmail/README.md

 out how to use it.
 Briefly, it first asks for a mailbox name (either a local file path or an IMAP mailbox in the form "{hostname}mailbox") and then puts you in a command mode where "?" will give you a list of commands.

-     Pine is available separately on the FTP.CAC.Washington.EDU archives.

-     The focus of development and support is for UNIX and Win32.